 UX is a powerful and valuable tool, but misconceptions abound about what UX can do and how long it takes to reap the benefits.

 Be honest: how do you think that kind of business proposal, coming from one person new to the company, would be received?
 That UX proposal is guaranteed to be poorly received, the UX designer will be unable to do their job effectively, and your new designer’s time and money will be wasted.

 This scenario, unfortunately, plays out in businesses all the time.
 But it doesn’t have to play out that way for your business.
 How?

 UX practices and people are investments; you must do your due diligence like any investment.
 Part of that due diligence is truly understanding what UX designers and researchers do daily.
 With that understanding, you can build a strategy to add user experience to your organization’s culture, minimize conflicts, and keep your product cycles running smoothly.

-So here are some common misconceptions about what UX people do vs. what UX people actually do.
+So here are some common misconceptions about what UX designers do vs. what UX people actually do.
 Do any of these sound familiar to you?